App In-line Content

 }

-• onCampaignException : This callback will get triggered when the campaign retrieval/showing will get failed.
+• onCampaignException: This callback will get triggered when the campaign retrieval/showing fails.

 func onCampaignException(_ campaignId: String?,